Google Science Fair: 2011 Winners

 Shree Bose, a 17-year-old girl from Fort Worth, Texas, won the grand prize and $50,000 for her research on the chemotherapy drug, cisplatin, that is commonly taken by women with ovarian cancer, tackling the problem of cancer cells growing resistant to cisplatin over time.

 Naomi Shah of Portland, OR, won the age 15–16 category with a study of the effects of air quality on lungs, particularly for people who have asthma.
 Ms. Shah recruited 103 test subjects, performed 24-hour air quality measurements at their homes and workplaces and had each blow into a device that measured the force of their breath.

 Lauren Hodge of York, PA, won the age 13–14 category for research on whether marinades reduce the amount of cancer-causing compounds produced by the grilling of meat.
 She found that lemon juice and brown sugar cut the level of carcinogens sharply, while soy sauce increased them.

 People around the world (90 countries) had the opportunity to vote for their favorite projects in Google's online voting gallery.
-Google has had more than 100,000 votes and the competition was really tight.
-Nimal Subramanian won the People's Choice Award for receiving the most among the 60 semi-finalists.
-The public really loved Nimal's project on Cancer Busters.
-Nimal received a $10,000 scholarship.
+Google has had more than 100,000 votes and the competition was highly competitive.
+Among the 60 semi-finalists, Nimal Subramanian received the highest number of votes and was awarded the People’s Choice Award.
+His project, Cancer Busters, received significant public support.
+As a result of this achievement, he was awarded a $10,000 scholarship.